 Ken Whiteley has been making music since he was a teenager in Ontario in the 1960s, work which has seen him travel all over North America with a variety of bands and put his musical skill to work as a producer on more than one hundred albums.
 His latest adventure is Ken Whiteley & The Beulah Band where he sings, plays guitar, mandolin, washboard, and many other things with band members Frank Evans on banjo, Rosalyn Dennett on fiddle, and Ben Whiteley on bass.
 Ben, who is Ken’s son, produced the project, bringing out flavors of gospel, old time string band, swing, country, and blues as the band has a good time working their way through songs which touch on time, place, faith, and love.
 There’s the gospel song Beluah Land next to with How Fast Flies Time, written by Whiteley and his First Nations musical friend Arthur Renwick, a pairing that will certainly have you reflecting.
 Friends All Over the Place speaks of warmth and friendship and time and travel, while Indian Buffet takes a wry look at another side of traveling life.
 Hackett’s Cove is a thoughtful refection on lessons that may be learned from watching the waters, and the recording concludes with a song by Pete Seeger, Quite Early One Morning, which you could say is about lessons learned from experiencing daybreak, or life — or music.

-Photograph of flag is by Kerry Dexter.
+Photograph of flag of Canada is by Kerry Dexter.
 Thank you for respecting copyright.